-Our favorite way to serve this dish is as shrimp scampi pasta.
+It’s no secret we love easy pasta dinner ideas and our favorite way to serve this dish is as a shrimp scampi pasta dinner.
 The built-in white wine butter sauce practically begs to be soaked up into a pile of al dente pasta!
 Feel free to use whatever you love most – linguini is a classic choice (pictured), but spaghetti & bucatini are also great.
 Short pasta like orzo or orecchiette will work well in a pinch!

 More Serving Ideas

 While shrimp scampi pasta may be the most classic pairing, it’s certainly not the only option!
-A few more ideas for what to serve with shrimp scampi…
+A few more ideas for what to serve with this quick shrimp dinner recipe…

 - Creamy risotto is a beautiful bed for buttery baked shrimp scampi!
 Classic parmesan cheese risotto is a natural pairing, but the flavors of this white wine shrimp scampi recipe also work beautifully with our summery Sweet Corn Risotto.

 - Mashed potatoes are another awesome option for soaking up the garlicky baked shrimp scampi sauce.

 - Sprinkle the baked shrimp scampi with garlicky toasted bread crumbs when it comes out of the oven.
 This finishing touch is totally inspired by Ina Garten’s famous baked shrimp scampi recipe.
 Queen Ina stirs panko bread crumbs in a butter mixture with shallots & rosemary, then sprinkles them over butterfly shrimp for extra texture.
 It’s super simple!
 Check the Recipe Notes, below, for more guidance.

 - For a side of veggies, prep a simple green salad tossed with our bright & tangy All-Purpose Vinaigrette.